 Spot is an issue spotter.
 Give Spot a non-lawyer's description of a situation, and it returns a list of likely issues from the National Subject Matter Index (NSMI), Version 2.
 The NSMI provides the legal aid community with a standard nomenclature for talking about client needs.
 It includes issues like eviction, foreclosure, bankruptcy, and child support.
 Spot is provided as a service over an API.
 Mostly, this means it's built for use by computer programs, not people.
 Coders can build things (like websites) on top of the API.
 The hope is that by automating part of issue identification, developers will use Spot to help people in need of legal assistance better access available resources.
 See Pew Grant Will Take ‘Learned Hands’ Project from Prototype to Production, to Help ID Consumers’ Legal Issues.

 Spot is funded by foundational support and run by Suffolk University Law School's Legal Innovation and Technology (LIT) Lab.
-We are a non-profit, and our primary aim is providing AI-powered issue spotting to organizations and government agencies working to promote access to justice.
+We are a non-profit, and Spot's primary aim is providing AI-powered issue spotting to organizations and government agencies working to promote access to justice.
 Support for this project was provided by The Pew Charitable Trusts.

 Please consult our documentation on how to use Spot.
 The API is in the very early stages of development and is mostly an empty shell at this time.
 We do, however, have documentation.
 Over time, the number of issues addressed and the spotter's performance will improve as we grow the size of the training data and tweak things under the hood.
 Feel free to sign up for a developer account, and kick the tires.
 When signing up, you will be presented with our full terms of service and a Spot click-trust.

 Spot builds upon data from the Learned Hands online game, a partnership between the LIT Lab and Stanford's Legal Design Lab.
 Learned Hands aims to crowdsource the labeling of laypeople's legal questions for the training of machine learning (ML) classifiers/issue spotters.
 Currently, this labeling is limited to publicly available historic questions from the r/legaladvice forum on Reddit.
 See Stanford and Suffolk Create Game to Help Drive Access to Justice.
 You can find copies of this data and learn more about how it is compiled on our data page.